 Unlike the Wells Fargo Cash Wise Visa® Card, the Blue Cash Preferred® Card from American Express (American Express is a CardRatings advertiser) features cash-back rewards in tiered categories, so your earning potential could be greater with the Amex card if you spend often in the bonus categories.
 You'll earn 6 percent back on purchases at U.S. supermarkets (up to $6,000 in purchases annually, then 1 percent after that); 3 percent at U.S. gas stations and select U.S. department stores and 1 percent back on all other purchases.

-The Blue Cash Preferred® Card from American Express does come with a $95 annual fee, but also offers a signup bonus of $200 cash back after you spend $1,000 in the first three months.
+The Blue Cash Preferred® Card from American Express does come with a $95 annual fee, but also offers a welcome offer of $200 cash back after you spend $1,000 in the first three months.

 Chase Freedom Unlimited® is another flat-rate cash-back credit card; as with the Wells Fargo Cash Wise Visa® Card, you'll earn an unlimited 1.5 percent cash back on all your purchases.